 Any student with a documented disability is welcome to contact the instructor early in the semester so that reasonable accommodations may be worked out to support his or her success in this writing course.
 Please also contact Disability Services for Students, Office of Student Life, 330 Memorial Union, 401.874.2098.

 Check for announcements about class cancellations online or call the Weather Line at URI: 874-SNOW (874-7669).
 The policy on snow days is this: if a due date is planned, we will honor it on the next class meeting (unless an online alternative is created).
 Therefore, due dates remain as scheduled.

 There is no final exam in this course; however, you are required to complete a final reflective writing and a survey about your writing and learning experiences in this course.
-The writing prompt and a course survey will appear on the daily agenda on Thursday, December 7.
-You must submit these assignments by midnight (11:59pm) on Thursday, December 14.
+See the Learning Reflection Badge for more details.
 No late reflective writing and surveys will be accepted.

 Changes to the Syllabus

 The syllabus is subject to change.
 Changes to these pages will be announced in class.
 If class is cancelled, you should continue working on your badge pathway and be prepared for the mini-lesson during the next class meeting.